hubri-system/hubris-wiki/Character Options/Classes/Rogue/Stealth/Legendary Disappearance.md

   - stealth
   - fate-points
 ---
 You can generate a [[Action Resolution#Fate Points|Fate Point]] to disappear from view.
-You are treated as having succeeded on a [[Playing the Game/Skills/Stealth|Stealth]] check against all creatures that can see you, even if there is nothing to hide behind.
+You are treated as having succeeded on a [[Skills/Stealth|Stealth]] check against all creatures that can see you, even if there is nothing to hide behind.